Digital Tools to Support Healthcare Decision Making (CREATE P3)

 Exclusion Criteria:

-• Severe motor impairment (e.g., severe tremors or debilitating arthritis in their hands) that impairs ability to speak or use dominant hand
+• severe motor impairments (e.g., severe tremors or debilitating arthritis in the hands),

 Study Plan